 - 12.3.2.
-The Ancient Monuments and Areas Act 1979 amended by the National Heritage Act 1983 and 2002 (updated in April 2014) provides protection to sites of national importance (Scheduled Monuments and other monuments considered by the Secretary of State to be of equivalent status). - 12.3.3.
-There are no Scheduled Monuments within or close to the Scheme (a number of distant scheduled monuments were initially considered as part of the Archaeological Desk-Based Assessment (Appendix 12b).
+The Ancient Monuments and Areas Act 1979 (as amended by the National Heritage Act 1983 and the National Heritage Act 2002) provides protection to sites of national importance (Scheduled Monuments and other monuments considered by the Secretary of State to be of equivalent status). - 12.3.3.
+There are no Scheduled Monuments within or close to the EMG2 Project (a number of distant scheduled monuments were initially considered as part of the Archaeological Desk-Based Assessment (Appendix 12B (Document DCO 6.12B/MCO 6.12B)).